Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/ehata/README.md

 ## Building the python extension module

 A Python wrapper is provided to generate a Python extension module.

-To build this extension:
+To build this extension, use the make command:

+    `make`

+which basically runs:

-    `python setup.py build_ext -i`
+    `python setup.py build_ext --inplace`

+For Windows specific compilation, see upper level [README.md](../README.md).